kyungjae-lee/engineers-notebook/cpp-programming/operator-overloading.md

       return *this;         // return current object
   }
   ```
   Very similar to the copy assignment operator except that with move assignment operator we are NOT doing the deep copy.
-Much more efficient (less overhead) than copy assignment operator.
+Instead, we're simply stealing the pointer and then nulling out the RHS pointer.
+Much more efficient (less overhead) than copy assignment.

 * **Test driver:**

   See *Complete `Mystring` Class* secction for the complete class implementation.

   ```cpp
   #include <iostream>
   #include "Mystring.h"